Customer Creation

 Wallet Handling Logic

-- Enterprise Wallet Creation: When a customer's enterpriseId or hsid matches an identity in EIMP
+- Enterprise Wallet Creation: When a customer's

-- Wallet Updates: When a customer already exists, the wallet is retrieved and updated with any new information
+- Wallet Updates: When a customer already exists, the wallet is retrieved and updated with any new information from the identity service (or from the request as a fallback)

 - Special Cases: